Operation Medak Pocket: Canadian buffer

-The advancing Canadian forces discovered that the Croat army had destroyed almost all of the Serb buildings, razing them to the ground.
+The advancing Canadian forces discovered that the Croat army had destroyed almost all of the Serb buildings.
 In the burning wrecks they found 16 mutilated corpses.
 The Canadians expected to find many survivors hiding in the woods, but no Serb was found alive.
 Rubber surgical gloves littered the area, leading Calvin to a conclusion that there had been a clean-up operation.
-However, UN's investigation suggests that these gloves may have also been ordinary precautionary measures by the Croatians to deal with the legitimate dead and wounded.
+However, the UN's investigation suggested that these gloves may have been ordinary precautionary measures by the Croatians to deal with the legitimate dead and wounded.
 Photographs of Canadian personnel also shows them using surgical gloves.
 Everything was recorded and handed over to the International Criminal Tribunal for the Former Yugoslavia (ICTY).
 ICTY indicted Ademi in 2001, charging him with crimes against humanity, but he was ultimately acquitted.

-On 27 April 1998, Calvin reported that "the Croatians reported that 27 of their members were killed or wounded during the fire fights with [his] battle group during the 14 days[sic] in Medak".
-The same report indicates four Canadians wounded in initial artillery barrage, seven French soldiers were injured by land mines, three French APCs and a front-loader lost to land mines, a Canadian killed and further two injured in collision of their jeep with a Serb truck.
+On 27 April 1998, Lieutenant-Colonel Calvin reported that "the Croatians reported that 27 of their members were killed or wounded during the fire fights with [his] battle group during the 14 days[sic] in Medak".
+The same report indicates four Canadians wounded in initial artillery barrage, seven French soldiers injured by land mines, three French APCs and a front-loader lost to land mines, a Canadian killed and a further two injured in collision of their jeep with a Serb truck.
 Calvin's report does not identify the Croatian casualty report or its source.
-Various Canadian sources (Ottawa Citizen, Tested Mettle, Chances for Peace) talk about 27–30 Croatian soldiers killed in an apparent clash with Canadian peacekeepers.
-The source of this number is apparently some kind of information published by Croatian Radio Television as well as video footage broadcast by it.
+Various Canadian sources (Ottawa Citizen, Tested Mettle, Chances for Peace) have said that 27–30 Croatian soldiers were killed in an apparent clash with Canadian peacekeepers.
+The source of this number is alledegly some kind of information published by Croatian Radio Television as well as video footage broadcast by it.
 In his study "Human Losses in Operation Medak Pocket", author Miroslav Međimorec claims that he did a search of the entire Croatian Radio Television's archive, but was unable to find the alleged footage or any source of that number.
 He also holds it possible that the footage no longer exists.
 Even though the operation was considered a success, due to the emerging Somalia Affair, the clash was not highly publicized at the time.

 Canadians trained to deal with foreign populations and authorities have to deal with conflicting parties as a non-enemy participant with knowledge and the caution that one side would become the enemy.
-Canadians are also taught how to deal with human rights violations, especially those that many Canadians had to face in the Medak Pocket where war crimes occurred.
+Canadian peacekeepers are also taught how to deal with human rights violations, especially those that many Canadians had to face in the Medak Pocket where war crimes occurred.
 Most importantly they have advanced knowledge of law and skills for armed conflict.
 The Canadian troops showed their ability to immediately stand down when Croatian forces ceased fire and the Canadians reverted to their role as impartial peacekeepers.

 The French Lieutenant-General Jean Cot, who was in charge of the operation and Calvin's superior officer, said: